-Another specialty of Hue craftsmanship, the incense sticks are in the spotlight at Thuy Xuan Village.
-This manufacturing involves the majority of families who give glamor to an activity inherent in the important traditional rites in Vietnam, Buddhist ceremonies and ancestor worship.
+Another specialty of Hue craftsmanship is the incense sticks which are in the spotlight at Thuy Xuan Village.
+This manufacturing involves the majority of families who give glamour to an activity inherent in the important traditional rites in Vietnam, Buddhist ceremonies and ancestor worship.
 The day begins with a pleasant fragrance that embellishes all the little corners of the village.
-From one workshop to the next, bunches of flowers of any color beautifully arranged in the courtyards of the house strike your eyes upon arrival.
-This is the opportunity to learn some of the traditional techniques and make beautiful pictures of a legacy that is vigorously kept.
+From one workshop to the next, bunches of flowers of any colour are beautifully arranged in the courtyards of the houses, and really grab your attention upon arrival.
+This is an opportunity to learn about some of the traditional techniques that make these beautiful pictures of a legacy that is vigorously kept up.

 Bronze Casting Village

 Also known as Phuong Duc, meaning the founders' quarter, its history goes back to the era of Lord Nguyen Hoang in the 16th century.
 His expertise was enriched mainly by the manufacturers of the two known villages at the time, Kinh Nhon and Bon Bo.
-This was the birthplace of the talented who gave birth to many precious objects presented in the palaces of the royal citadel and pagodas of Hue including the famous bell in Thien Mu.
-From weapons for the national defense at the beginning to objects of worship and various souvenirs in bronze for the tourists, the faithful to the tradition remains numerous in the Kinh Nhon village, also the only one exercising this activity until our days.
+This was the birthplace of the talented workers who created many precious objects presented in the palaces of the royal citadel and pagodas of Hue, including the famous bell in Thien Mu.
+From weapons for the national defense at the beginning to objects of worship and various souvenirs in bronze for the tourists, staying faithful to tradition remains widespread in the Kinh Nhon village, and is the only one exercising this activity to this day.

-By stopping at a Phuong Duc workshop, you will be amazed by a strong attachment of craftsmen when looking at each stages of the work, showing their enormous attention and patience.
+By stopping at a Phuong Duc workshop, you will be amazed by the strong attachment of craftsmen to each stage of their work, showing their enormous patience and attention to detail.

-Access: Thuy Xuan Ward, only 3 kilometers from Hue city to the southwest
+Access: Thuy Xuan Ward, only 3 kilometers southwest of Hue city

 Phuoc Tich Ceramic Village

-By passing its shaded entrance, you will find yourself in a traditional old village classified national vestige, the second of the country after Duong Lam in Hanoi.
-More than 500 years old, the potters of Phuoc Tich preserve from generation to generation the trade which served the royal meals of the Nguyen kings, from Minh Mang to Khai Dinh.
-The place is known after especially for the everyday ceramic products that follow the sellers until Nghe An, the Mekong Delta and also other regions.
-The best items were selected and exported to take a place at a tea ceremony in Japan.
+By passing under its shaded entrance, you will find yourself in a traditional old village classified as a national vestige, the second in the country after Duong Lam in Hanoi.
+More than 500 years old, the potters of Phuoc Tich have preserved from generation to generation the trade which served the royal meals of the Nguyen kings, from Minh Mang to Khai Dinh.
+This place is known especially for the everyday ceramic products that follow the sellers up to Nghe An, the Mekong Delta and also other regions.
+The best items were selected and exported to take place at a tea ceremony in Japan.

-After a little introduction to the making of some nice memories by yourself, a walk around twenty century homes with typical architecture of Hue is not to be missed.
+After a little introduction to making some nice memories by yourself, a walk around twentieth century homes with typical architecture of Hue is not to be missed.
 The "nha ruong" or beam house is part of the cultural heritage of families and the country.
-In addition to these wooden jewels, a dozen colorful family temples rich in sculptures are also worth a visit.
+In addition to these wooden jewels, a dozen colorful family temples rich in sculptures are also very much worth a visit.